AyushiSrivastava17/CookSmart/README.md

 If health conditions are present in the given data, alternatives for certain ingredients and cooking tips will be added to help create a healthier version of the given meals with the same taste!

+## Tech used
+Built with Flutter and Dart in Visual Studio

 ## Future advancements being made
 - [ ] A personalized page to properly show the recipes for given meals
 - [ ] Adding the database of healthier ingredients as alternatives for regular meals